Κ-opioid receptor: Serotonergic pathway regulation

-KOR activation suppresses serotonergic tone through multiple mechanisms, including regulation of the serotonin transporter (SERT).
-Dynorphin, released from local GABAergic neurons within reward-related regions, binds to KORs expressed on serotonergic terminals projecting from the DRN to regions including such as NAcc, prefrontal cortex, and other limbic structures associated with mood regulation, reducing the availability of serotonin to activate postsynaptic 5-HT_{1A} receptors in these targets.
-Agonist-induced binding to these receptors triggers rapid, concentration-dependent downregulation of SERT function through CaMKII and Akt.
-This downregulation occurs through increased internalization of SERT from the plasma membrane via dynamin-dependent endocytosis, coupled with increased phosphorylation of the transporter protein, reducing its functional availability and depressing serotonergic neurotransmission in hedonic circuits.
-Under conditions of chronic stress, sustained KOR-mediated suppression could result in blunted responsiveness of postsynaptic neurons to residual serotonin, effectively rendering them hyporesponsive.
+KOR activation suppresses serotonergic signaling through multiple mechanisms, including regulation of the serotonin transporter (SERT) via intracellular kinase cascades.
+Dynorphin, released from local GABAergic neurons within reward-related regions, can bind to KORs expressed on serotonergic terminals projecting from the DRN to regions such as NAcc, prefrontal cortex, and other limbic structures associated with mood regulation.
+Agonist-induced binding to these receptors triggers rapid, concentration-dependent upregulation of SERT function through CaMKII and Akt.
+This increased trafficking of SERT to the plasma membrane, enhances serotonin reuptake via p38 MAPK-mediated recruitment, coupled with increased phosphorylation of the transporter protein, reducing serotonin's functional availability to the postsynaptic 5‑HT_{1A} and other 5‑HT receptor subtypes.

+Beyond depleting serotonin levels, KOR agonism directly interferes with the signaling efficacy of 5-HT_{1A} receptor G-protein through competition as both receptors are coupled to G_{i/0}.
+The presence of KOR agonists depletes the available pool of the heterotrimeric G-proteins and the receptor's mutant variant I135L which has a high basal activity inhibits signaling mediated by the 5-HT_{1A}.

 In the NAcc, stress-dependent upregulation of postsynaptic 5-HT_{1B} receptors co-expressed on direct pathway neurons expressing prodynorphin is an additional downstream mechanism.
 5-HT_{1B} receptor, also coupled to G_{i/o} proteins, mediates serotonin-dependent inhibition of dopaminergic neuron excitability and modulate the balance between reward approach and behavioral inhibition.
 Chronic stress-induced elevation of 5-HT_{1B} expression in these accumbens neurons paradoxically increases sensitivity to dopamine suppression and amplifies the anhedonic phenotype despite the simultaneous reduction in baseline serotonin availability.

+Collectively, under conditions of chronic stress, sustained KOR-mediated suppression could result in reduced release and enhanced uptake of serotonin, leading to diminished activation of postsynaptic serotonergic receptors in mesocorticolimbic ("hedonic") circuits and contributing to the dysphoric and anhedonic states associated with sustained KOR activation.